 In 2020, US researchers affiliated with Tufts University in Boston reported on their clinical experience working with children and young adults with ASD who had consumed either cannabis or hemp-based products.
 Among subjects with ASD-associated aggression, 60 percent reported improvements following treatment.
 Among subjects diagnosed with both ASD and epilepsy, 91 percent reported some improvement in seizure control.

 The following year, Canadian researchers documented the successful treatment of a 15-year-old patient with autism after adding low doses of CBD/THC extracts adjunctively.
-Researchers reported that the patient’s symptoms improved within six-months of treatment, and that he maintained “positive effects on his behavioral symptoms, anxiety, sleep, and social deficits” since that time.
+Researchers reported that the patient’s symptoms improved within six months of treatment, and that he had experienced “positive effects on his behavioral symptoms, anxiety, sleep, and social deficits” since that time.

-Most recently, the results of a placebo-controlled clinical trial reported that the administration of whole-plant cannabis extracts have demonstrated safety and efficacy compared to placebo.
+Most recently, a placebo-controlled clinical trial reported that the administration of whole-plant cannabis extracts have demonstrated safety and efficacy compared to placebo.
 In a 2021 Israeli placebo-controlled trial involving 150 adolescents with autism.
 Researchers reported: “In this study, we have demonstrated for the first time in a placebo-controlled trial that cannabinoid treatment has the potential to decrease disruptive behaviors associated with ASD, with acceptable tolerability. … Disruptive behavior on the CGI-I [Clinical Global Impression-Improvement scale] was either much or very much improved in 49 percent [of subjects taking] whole-plant extract versus 21 percent on placebo.
 Median SRS [Social Responsiveness Scale] Total Score (secondary-outcome) improved by 14.9 [points] on whole-plant extract versus 3.6 points after placebo.”